buk7456/FreeTX/doc/mixer.md

 </p>

 ## Context menu actions
-- **View outputs:** Opens the mixer monitor, which displays the real-time status of all output channels.
-Clicking the select button while in the mixer monitor shows a tooltip with the exact value of the output channel.
+- **View outputs:** Opens the mixer monitor, which shows the real-time status of all output channels.
+Click the Select button within this monitor to view a tooltip containing the exact value of the selected channel.
 - **Copy mix to:** Copies this mix to a specified destination.
 - **Move mix to:** Moves this mix to a specified destination.
 - **Insert free:** Inserts a free mix slot at the current position.